russellacraig/tf-bpg-pve-jenkins-agent/README.md

 $ ssh terraform@pve.lan "sudo pvesm apiinfo"
 ```
 ## Providers Configuration (terraform.tfvars)
-An example is provided (terraform.tfvars.example) which you can use as a reference
+An example is provided (terraform.tfvars.example) which you can use as a reference:
 ```
 bpg_provider = {
     agent            = false